Fifty-move rule: Seventy-five-move rule

 9.6 If one or both of the following occur(s) then the game is drawn:

-9.6.2 any series of at least 75 moves have been made by each player without the movement of any pawn and without any capture.
-If the last move resulted in checkmate, that shall take precedence.

 Examples

 Timman vs. Lutz, 1995

 In this 1995 game between Jan Timman and Christopher Lutz, an endgame with a rook and bishop versus a rook occurred.
 White is striving for the winning Philidor position while Black is employing the drawing Cochrane Defense and the "second-rank defense" (see rook and bishop versus rook endgame).
 Black was defending well in the difficult defense and could have claimed a draw on the 119th move.
-Lutz notes that he claimed a draw on move 121, ironically making a move that enters what would have been a losing position.
+Lutz notes that he claimed a draw on move 121, ironically making a move that entered what would have been a losing position.

 Karpov vs. Kasparov, 1991

 A draw by the fifty-move rule could have been claimed after Black's 112th move in a 1991 game between Anatoly Karpov and Garry Kasparov, but neither player claimed it.
 The last capture occurred on White's 63rd move (and the last pawn move occurred before that).
 White could have written his 113th move (which wouldn't have been a capture or pawn move) on his scoresheet and claimed a draw.
 (Note: Rule 9.3.1 in FIDE Laws of Chess) After White's 113th move, either player could have claimed a draw on his turn to move, without having to write down his next move.
 (Note: Rule 9.3.2 in FIDE Laws of Chess) Instead, the game continued for several more moves: